banner-brands.png

 5. Strategically Plan Big Purchases

-For big expenses, find the retailers whose MCCs are within high-reward categories of your credit card.
+For big expenses, find the retailers whose MCCs are within the high-reward categories of your credit card.

-So, if your card gives bonus rewards pertaining to your home improvement stores, such as purchasing a furniture set or any large appliance from a merchant within that MCC group.
+So, if your card gives bonus rewards for home improvement stores, such as purchasing a furniture set or any large appliance from a merchant within that MCC group.

-6. Know the Exclusion to Your Rewards Program
+6. Know the Exclusions to Your Rewards Program

 Knowing these exclusions will also save one from unnecessary spending on non-rewardable categories.